lucas-barbuto-sn/demo/README.md

 # Demo Project README

-This is a simple readme file
+This is a simple readme file.

 ## Heading 2

+Some more text.